se-sic/coronet/CONTRIBUTING.md

 ### Pull Requests

 * Do not include issue numbers in the PR title, but rather in the PR message body.
+* Base your changes on the current `dev` branch and open your PR against the `dev` branch.
 * Follow the [style conventions](#style-conventions).
 * Document new code and provide proper tests.
 * Add your enhancements and fixes to the [changelog file](NEWS.md).